Tourism Matters to Montana’s Economy

 Tourism Creates Jobs

-Non-resident travel supports 43,000 jobs in Montana.
-As one of the state’s largest employers, non-resident tourism makes up 6.2 percent of Montana’s total employment.
+Non-resident travel directly supports 68,630 jobs in Montana.
+The indirect & induced economic benefits of tourism support another 14,000 jobs in Montana.
+Taken together, this means one in every 9 Montana workers is supported by out-of-state travel.
 The industry provides fertile ground for entrepreneurship and independent small business, and creates opportunities for people in every category of the socioeconomic spectrum.
 Indirect and induced jobs in professional services, real estate, agriculture, finance, insurance, construction and other sectors of the economy account for more than 30 percent of visitor-supported jobs.

 Tourism Lowers the Tax Burden on All Montanans

 Some parts of Montana see more visitors than others, but Montanans everywhere benefit from the taxes paid by non-residents.
-For the 2013 fiscal year, it is estimated that lodging taxes will add more than $17 million to state coffers according to MTOT.
+For fiscal year 2021, the Legislative Fiscal Division estimates that lodging taxes will add more than $50 million to state coffers.

 Along with lodging taxes, visitors directly contribute to Montana’s tax base by paying excise taxes on gasoline, alcohol and other goods, and indirectly contribute to income, property and corporate taxes by supporting local jobs and patronizing Montana businesses.
-According to ITRR estimates, non-resident visitors generated $306 million in state and local taxes in 2012.
-That equals 8.1 percent of total local and state tax collections.
+According to ITRR estimates, non-resident visitors generated over $180 million in state and local taxes.
+It also means the average tax burden on every Montana household is reduced by an average of over $866 each, according to the Montana Office of Tourism and Business Development.

 Tourism Supports Montana Communities